-4.3 Baseline Scale-Up Performance: No Reduction and SSN Partitioning
+4.3.
+Baseline Scale-Up Performance: No Reduction and SSN Partitioning

 We set up our first experiment to compare the scale-up properties of the proposed algorithms on a dataset with no reduction.
-We will also use the measurements taken from this experiment as a baseline for later comparisons in the subsequent experiments.
-Table 6 gives the parameters for this particular experiment.
+We will also use the measurements taken from this experiment as a baseline for later comparisons with subsequent experiments.
+The second column of Table 4 gives the parameters for this particular experiment.